 I'm interested in the formation of large-scale structures in the Universe.
 That is, how did the Universe grow from its smooth and homogeneous initial conditions to the complex cosmic web of dark matter inhabited by galaxies that we see today?
 How does dark energy affect this process, and how can we use observations of galaxies to learn about its nature?

-Most of my recent work is at the interface of analytic techniques ("effective field theories") and N-body simulations of structure formation.
-You can find my publications here, and a one-paragraph summary of selected publications in the research tab.
+You can find my publications here, and a description of my research interests in the research tab.
 If you have any questions or would like to chat more about my work feel free to reach out!

 email: